craithel/craithel.github.io/index.md

   <div class="span6">
    <h3><a name="About me"></a>About me</h3>
    <p style="font-family:helvetica;">
  	Welcome!
+I am an Assistant Professor of Physics and Astronomy at
+	<a href="https://www.swarthmore.edu/">Swarthmore College</a>.

-I am a joint postdoctoral fellow at the
+	I was previously a joint postdoctoral fellow at the
  	<a href="https://pcts.princeton.edu/">Princeton Center for Theoretical Science</a>,
         <a href="https://gravity.princeton.edu/">Princeton Gravity Initiative</a>, and as a John N. Bahcall fellow at
 	the <a href="https://www.ias.edu/">Institute for Advanced Study.</a>